 Gas Efficiency: Unwrapping happens in the same transaction as your swap

-unwrapWHYPE=truein V2 API calls to enable this feature automatically
+API Integration: Set unwrapWHYPE=true in V2 API calls to enable this feature automatically